This post is also available in: Svenska

 Influenza vaccine is safe for the fetus

 Influenza (especially severe influenza requiring hospitalisation) in pregnant women may be harmful to the development of the fetus.
 If pregnant women are protected from influenza, the foetus is also protected.
-However, there may be something else that influences a pregnant woman’s decision to vaccinate or opt out.
+Although, there may be other influences that affect a pregnant woman’s decision to vaccinate or opt out.
 Maybe vaccinated pregnant women smoke less?
-In that case, it may be that vaccinated pregnant women tend to have slightly healthier pregnancies.
+In which case, it may be that vaccinated pregnant women tend to have slightly healthier pregnancies.

 Why do you only give flu vaccines after week 16?

-It is mainly in the third trimester that we have seen an increased risk of influenza for the mother.
-Then we want to wait until the risk of miscarriage has decreased and routine ultrasound scans have been done.
+The mother is most susceptible to influenza during the third trimester of pregnancy.
+That’s why we want to wait until the risk of miscarriage has decreased and routine ultrasound scans have been done.
 Did you know that more than 10% of all pregnancies end in miscarriage before week 12?
-If we were to vaccinate all pregnant women between week 6 and week 12, of the > 10,000 pregnant women with miscarriages each year many, many would think that it was in connection with the vaccination.
-Some may coincidentally have the miscarriage on the day of vaccination.
+If we were to vaccinate all pregnant women between week 6 and week 12, more than 10,000 pregnant women each year that have a miscarriage will believe it is in connection with the vaccination.
+Some may coincidentally have a miscarriage on the day of vaccination.
 However we know for certain, based on years of experience vaccinating pregnant women, that the vaccine itself does not increase the risk of miscarriage.

 Some fetuses have malformations, and this is detected during routine ultrasound in many cases.
 In order not to get into uncertainty about whether the malformations are caused by the vaccine, people prefer to vaccinate afterwards.
 However, many pregnant women in the world are vaccinated in the first trimester with the influenza vaccine, and there have been no increased risk of birth defects detected.

-However, pregnant women who also have other risk factors for severe flu (such as chronic heart and lung diseases, diabetes, etc.) are advised to take the vaccine as soon as the influenza vaccinations are available.
-It is because the benefits of vaccination are so great for that group that you would like them to be protected throughout the flu season.
+Additionally, pregnant women who also have other risk factors for severe flu (such as chronic heart and lung diseases, diabetes, etc.) are advised to take the vaccine as soon as the influenza vaccinations are available.
+Due to the substantial advantages of vaccination within this group, ensuring their protection throughout the entire flu season is highly recommended.